ajskateboarder/wordsmyth/README.md

 - 85-100% accuracy (tested against Amazon reviews) and sometimes more accurate than user ratings
 - Accessible to anybody (planned browser extension, web dashboard, API, and command line)

+## Status

+Wordsmyth recently had a refactor to simplify the codebase and may continue to refactor, so expect changes to the documentation.
+Technically it is feature complete, but not production-ready.

 ## Usage

-Wordsmyth is available as a pipeline to load comments from a data source and output star ratings.
+Wordsmyth is currently available as a pipeline to load comments from a data source and output star ratings.

 Install the pre-requisites: